BoundlessStudio/literate-meme/README.md

    npm install
    ```

-   Use Node.js 18+ or Deno with Node compatibility.
+   Use Node.js 20.11+ (for the `--env-file` flag) or Deno with Node compatibility.
 The project relies on [`sql.js`](https://sql.js.org/) which bundles SQLite to run in memory, so no native compilation is required.

 2. **Run the MCP server locally**